Introduction to Azure SQL

 - LAB: Securing user access to Azure SQL databases

-Monitor an Azure SQL database
+Securing Azure SQL

 Azure SQL provides several ways for you to monitor your databases for issues, as well as look for ways to improve performance.